Crossing the Pennines

 Find out more about the project on this website: watch our Youtube films about what happened, about the Grand Opening, and about the sculptures we commissioned.

-The restoration work was carried out by Terra Firma Environmental Ltd during April and May this year, under the supervision of Kirklees Council’s Public Rights of Way Projects Officer.
+The restoration work was carried out by Terra Firma Environmental Ltd during Spring 2015, under the supervision of Kirklees Council’s Public Rights of Way Projects Officer.

 The Heritage Trail is a circular walk from Slaithwaite towards Marsden (or the other way round!) with variations of distance/direction from 4.5 miles to 8 miles.
 You can find details of the Trail Route to download; there’s also an App for smartphones.